 Start cutting on the other side at a higher position than the first one you made.
 Cut slowly at an angle in the direction of the cut, but stop just before reaching it.

 Watch the gap created.
-As soon as you see it getting bigger, it’s time to stop.
+When you see it getting bigger, it’s time to stop.
 Pay attention to the sounds the tree makes because it can accidentally break if you’re not careful.

 Step 5: Give the Tree a Push